Are you ready for a simple oral health ‘hack’ that can really speed up your ability to stop tooth decay and reverse any existing cavities?

 According to Dr. Kate Rheaume-Bleue, the expert we recently interviewed and author of the excellent book, Vitamin K2 and the Calcium Paradox, we must be really careful supplementing vitamin D without K2.
 Doing so can actually cause an even greater functional deficiency of vitamin K2, as the vitamin D uses whatever K2 is in the body.

 The problem with most commercial D3/K2 supplements is there is no ‘universal right amount’ of vitamin D for everyone.
-So, commercial supplement producers are taking their best guess at a good amount of K2 to have with the vitamin D.
+So, commercial supplement producers are taking their best guess at a good amount of K2 to have with vitamin D.

 The D3/K2 combinations we’ve researched don’t have enough K2 in them (for our preference).